ctaylo37/crtinteractive/stormwater.md

 ---
 title: Stormwater Interactive
 description: Stormwater runoff is a large contributor to water pollution and environmental impacts in large cities.
-Stormwater interactive is a fun online tool that teaches people about stormwater best management practices.
+Stormwater interactive is a fun online game that teaches people about stormwater best management practices (BMP's).
 The application provides a drag and drop interface that allows users to install BMP’s to a property and view the runoff impact.
 layout: default
 permalink: /stormwater
 ---